 As you continue to store data and storage fills up, the drive will begin to run out of blocks, and because Solid-State Drives can only write data in pages of 4KB or 8KB inside of a 256KB block, you end with blocks that are not completely filled.

 The problem is that SSDs cannot use the leftover space in a block to write new data directly because it would actually destroy any data already on it.

 The solution to this problem is a write operation that loads the data inside a block into the cache, modifies its content adding the new data, and then writes pages back to the block.

 The only caveat is that the entire process takes time, and repeating the process on many blocks dramatically reduces speeds, affecting performance.

 Overcoming SSDs performance issue

 Many drive manufacturers add extra storage to each drive that is not available to the user to prevent Solid-State Drives from degrading performance.
 However, it helps ensure SSDs do not get completely full, keeping speeds at a more acceptable level.

 In other words, adding extra storage reduces the need to modify a partially filled block to add new data.
 The Solid-State Drive will end up with more partially filled blocks, ensuring that performance won’t decrease quickly.

 Additionally, Solid-State Drives include a “garbage collection” (GC) solution that also works to overcome the performance issue.
-Once the storage reach capacity, the garbage collection will look for blocks that aren’t completely filled, and it’ll consolidate them to free up space.
+Once the storage reach capacity, the garbage collection will look for blocks that are not entirely filled, and it’ll consolidate them to free up space.

 Keeping SSDs speedy

 While Solid-State Drives are ridiculous faster than traditional rotating platter hard drives, they dramatically slow down performance as you fill them up.

 The rule of thumb to keep SSDs at top speeds is never completely to fill them up.
 You should never use more than 70% of the total capacity to avoid performance issues.

 When you are getting close to the 70% threshold, you should consider upgrading your computer’s SSD with a larger drive.